jordankanneh/budget_app/README.md

 # budget_app
-App will link to finances and give a run down of total financial health
+App will link to banks, brokages, etc and give a run down of total financial health